Davida1014/Patient-Readmission-Predictions/README.md

 4. Using neural networks to improve model accuracy and recall.

 # Summary
 An XGBoost model successfully predicted hospital readmission for diabetes patients with 61.90% accuracy and 60.16% recall for 22,714 hospital encounters recorded over 10 years.
 Of the features used to build this model, number of inpatient admissions over the previous year, discharge disposition id, and total number of hospital visits in the previous year held the most predictive power.
-We recommend insurance companies look to these features when predicting likelihood of readmission for diabetes patients.
+We recommend insurance companies, hospitals, and medical professionals look to these features when predicting likelihood of readmission for diabetes patients.

 # Acknowledgment
 This data was accessed via the UC Irivine Machine Learning Repository via the following link: https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008